DyingDown/dyingdown.github.io/theme-last-guide/docs/en/config.md

 - `color`: Customizable scrollbar color or use `theme` to follow the theme color.

-- `radius`: Sets the corner radius of the scrollbar, 0 means no rounded corners.
+- `shape`: Shape of scrollbar, wether round or square

 - `gradient`: The scrollbar will gradient from `color1` to `color2`.